If You Have Mesothelioma Symptoms, You Need To Act

 The next step is critical.
 If your doctor suspects asbestos disease, it needs to be confirmed by a qualified specialist.
 If the doctor says it’s nothing, a delayed diagnosis can limit later treatment options and rob the victim of precious months of life.

-Law partners Bill Graham and Mona Lisa Wallace have practiced for nearly 40 years combined in mesothelioma and asbestos litigation.
+Law partners Bill Graham and Mona Lisa Wallace have practiced for nearly 40 years combined in mesothelioma litigation.
 They know the signs to look for and the questions to ask.
-We can steer you to a pulmonologist (lung specialist) or oncologist (cancer specialist) in your area with experience in diagnosing and treating mesothelioma/asbestosis.
+We can steer you to a pulmonologist (lung specialist) or oncologist (cancer specialist) in your area with experience in diagnosing and treating mesothelioma.

 Diagnosis may involve X-rays or CT scans to detect fluid or masses, biopsy (tissue sample), bronchoscopy (camera view inside your lungs) or specific blood or fluid tests..